Chapter 10 : Grapevine

 Well, except for her relaxed summers with Severus … but she didn’t want to let her mind wander in that direction.
 She knew it would only make her feel depressed and hollow.

 Alice raised a brow playfully, snorted, and carried on watching the game.
-Lily sighed again forcefully and followed her gaze towards the Head Boy; He looked determined as ever as he sped down towards the Slytherin goal post and Lily’s eyes flashed when he barely avoided an oncoming bludger.
+Lily sighed again and followed her gaze towards the Head Boy; he looked determined as ever as he sped down towards the Slytherin goal post and Lily’s eyes flashed when he barely avoided an oncoming bludger.
 She tried to ignore the fire in her veins as she remembered the first game of the season and the massive amounts of blood that had poured out of his injured arm.
 It had been like a Muggle car wreck – she couldn’t look away, even though it was terribly horrific and gory.

 Suddenly, Lily shook her head to sever her thoughts from her memories.
 It was only a game, nothing more.
 James would be fine without her incessant worrying.

-Sirius Black, however, took a different path.
-He spitefully launched one of the bludgers at his younger brother Regulus, the Slytherin seeker, and the young Black skidded out of the way and subsequently lost sight of the snitch as Usha Patil zoomed upwards to follow his vapor trails.
+Sirius, however, took a different path.
+He spitefully launched one of the bludgers at his younger brother Regulus, the Slytherin seeker, and the young Black skidded out of the way and subsequently lost sight of the snitch as Patil zoomed upwards to follow his vapor trails.
 The Slytherins cried out and jeered at the eldest Black’s actions and Lily started to bite her nails as trouble began to brew in the stands.

 Although most match ups between Gryffindor and Slytherin produced a lot of turmoil, this one in particular had the potential to cause a full-blown riot.
 James and his courageous teammates were dominating the field, only losing once to Hufflepuff, and a lot of students accused the entire team of cheating and foul play.
 In their eyes, there was no other explanation for their spectacular start to the season; they were breaking records left and right.